gapczar/software-development-model/README.md

 Software Development Model
 =============================

+## About

-Software development methodology model either proposed or accepted for GAP and by members of GoAbroadLabs.
+Software development proposals and standards of GoAbroadLabs.